-The district entered a negative cash flow in 2020 (revenue less than expense).
+The district entered a negative cash flow in 2021 (revenue less than expense).
 This was anticipated and the district has a sufficient balance in the general fund to continue current service levels through 2028.
 The 2018 long term financial plan anticipated that the district would experience negative cash flow starting in 2019 and would have a sufficient general fund balance to continue current service levels through 2026.
 Increases in revenue and prudent fiscal management delayed entering negative cash flow and extended the timeframe over which current service levels can be maintained.
-The district's long-term financial plan is being updated concurrent with the 2021 budget.
-Updates to this plan are provided in Appendix C of this budget document.
+The district's long-term financial plan will be revised in 2022.
+Updates to the current plan are provided in Appendix C of this budget document.